 Religion is commonly practiced in Russia.
 There are over 5,000 registered religions in Russia, though according to the Ministry of Foreign Affairs of the Russian Federation, Russian Orthodox is the largest practiced religion with more than half of the population proclaiming this religion.
 Islam is the second largest religion and Tengrism is the third.

 Russian women are generally traditional and family oriented.
-They tend to get married very young.
-It is not uncommon for Russian women to marry an older man.
+They tend to get settle down very young.
+It is not uncommon for Russian women to have a relationship with an older man.
 Relationships with younger men are looked down upon in Russian culture and are perceived as desperate.
 Older men are seen as more responsible, both financially and mentally.
 Women are trained from childhood to aspire for a family unit and have children while they are “young and fertile.”
-This is why many pursue marriage at an early age.
 Cultural expectations are for women to serve their men and take care of their children.

 You may meet a lot of people with different backgrounds, but here are some general etiquette tips to keep up with: